-MASTER aims at introducing low-skilled adults to training and educational opportunities that can improve their situation in the labour market, by developing their self-assessment skills and their personal, social and learning competence [PSL].
+MASTER was aimed at introducing low-skilled adults to training and educational opportunities to improve their situation in the labour market, by developing their self-assessment skills and their personal, social and learning competence [PSL].

 Personal, social and learning competence [PSL] is intended as “the ability to reflect upon oneself, effectively manage time and information, work with others in a constructive way, remain resilient and manage one’s own learning and career.
 It includes the ability to cope with uncertainty and complexity, learn to learn, support one’s physical and emotional well-being, empathize and manage conflict” [COM(2018) 24 final].